According to BAE HMS Queen Elizabeth has a maximum speed of 25 knots but typically in projects like this, the maximums are understated.

 Produced in Bristol, the MT30 Gas turbine and alternator sets are each located under one of the ships islands.”

-Navies rarely give accurate estimations of speed, preferring to keep potential opponents guessing, but HMS Queen Elizabeth has comfortably exceeded her original maximum and it’s estimated by some that the design is capable of 32 knots.
+Navies rarely give accurate estimations of speed, preferring to keep potential opponents guessing, but HMS Queen Elizabeth has comfortably exceeded her original maximum and it’s estimated by some that the design is capable of 32 knots however that can not be publicly verified.